-Domestic abuse is when adults aged 18 or over, who are, or have been, boyfriend/girlfriend or husband/wife or family member – son/sister etc, who threaten to hurt you or does hurt you.
-This abuse can happen between any genders (male/female, male/male, female/male or female/female.
+Domestic abuse is when adults aged 18 or over who are, or have been, boyfriend/girlfriend or husband/wife or a family member – son/sister etc, threaten to hurt you or do hurt you.
+This abuse can happen between any genders (male/female, male/male, female/male or female/female).

 You may be hurt:

-- financially – having no control over your money so you are not able to buy things you need or want
+- financially – having no control over your money so you're not able to buy things you need or want